slzhou-xy/HTP/README.md

-# HTP
+# [HTP, KDD2026(Feb.
+Cycle)]From GPS Points to Travel Patterns: Flexible and Semantic Trajectory Generation with LLMs

 The implementation of HTP.
-Due to datasets are extramely large, we cannot upload them.
-If our paper is accepted, we will provide the datasets in other links.
+The dataset is coming soon.

 ## File Structure
 ```